Manido Falls

 Manido Falls is a waterfall on the Presque Isle River and is located in the Porcupine Mountains Wilderness State Park in Gogebic County, Michigan.
 With a drop of approximately 15 feet, it is the smallest of the waterfalls on the river.
 It has a crest between 50 and 150 feet, depending on the river volume.
 It is above Manabezho Falls and further down from Nawadaha Falls.
-The name Manido comes from the Ojibway word meaning “spirit” or “ghost”.
+The name Manido comes from the Ojibwe word meaning “spirit” or “ghost”.
 A view of the falls is easily accessible by trail.